- Information held about you

 - How the law allows us to use your information

-The legal basis for processing the data is:
+Depending on the context of the processing, the legal basis for processing the data is:

 - Your consent, which you can withdraw at any time by notifying us